 Overview

-Mission Statement: Help others gain valuable aviator skills, pilot licenses at a fraction of the cost, and build economical flight time.
-Our primary emphasis is on giving kids a purpose and a skill.
+Mission Statement: Help others gain valuable aviator skills, obtain training at a fraction of the cost, and build economical flight time.
+Our primary emphasis is on giving kids a purpose and a skill, while helping adults discover exciting career possibilities.

 Situation Analysis: